Las Vegas City Marshals: Overview

-Deputy City Marshals are state-certified law enforcement officers that work for the city of Las Vegas and protect city property, parks, trails, and facilities.
+Sworn LVCM personnel are state-certified law enforcement officers that work for the city of Las Vegas and protect city property, parks, trails, and facilities.
 This is done in conjunction with the other law enforcement agencies in Las Vegas and Clark County, namely the Las Vegas Metropolitan Police Department, for whom the LVCM patrols parks.

-The LVDPS also operates corrections officers, court marshals, and the city's animal control service, though these are not connected to the LVCM and its duties.
+The LVDPS also manages the LVDPS Corrections Division (which operates the Las Vegas Detention Center) and the LVDPS Animal Protection Services (the city's animal control service), though these are not connected to the LVCM and its duties.
+The LVCM is also separate from and not affiliated with the Marshal Division of the Las Vegas Justice Court, which provides security policing services to city courthouses.